 By definition, a moon phase is the lighted area of the moon that is visible as it travels around the earth during its lunar cycle.
 On your watch, a moon phase indicator displays this orbit with a rotating disc that shows the illuminated slice of the moon at any given time.

-Moon phases are one of the oldest complications (features that don’t involve telling time) but in this day and age, they are more stylistic than functional.
-Adding a starry feature to your watch might bring you a little bit closer to the cosmos, and the variety of styles of moon phases is striking - as varied as timepieces in general.
-Whether you’re looking for the gold standard or a neat add-on, here are our picks for the most interesting moon phase watches out there, starting from the most affordable to a few more expensive timepieces.
+Moon phases are among the oldest complications (terminology for features that don't involve telling time).
+In this day and age, they are more stylistic than functional.
+Adding a starry feature to your watch might bring you closer to the cosmos, and the variety of styles of moon phases is striking; they are as varied as timepieces in general.
+Whether you're looking for the gold standard or a neat add-on, these are our picks for the most exciting moon phase watches.
+Starting from the most affordable to a few more expensive timepieces.

 1. Casio Men's AQW101-1AV

 Price: $28 (Visit Casio website)

-On this digital display, the moon phase comes in the form of data related to the tides, making this a hit for anyone whose work involves the sea, such as fishermen.
-For this reason, it’s also water-resistant up to 200 meters depth, and can accurately measure the outside temperature.
-This watch is a great introduction to moon phase displays for practical purposes.
+The moon phase comes in data form on this digital display linked to the tides.
+This is a hit for anyone who focuses on the water, such as fishermen, marine biologists, and surfers looking for that next big wave.
+For this reason, it's also water-resistant up to 200 meters in depth and can accurately measure the outside temperature.
+This watch is an excellent introduction to moon phase displays for practical purposes.

 2. Sekoni Original Tidal Moonphase Series